Quasi-Bayes empirical Bayes: a sequential approach to the Poisson compound decision problem: Introduction

+where $p_{G}$ denotes the probability mass function of the $Y_{i}$'s.
+Since $G$ is generally unknown, empirical Bayes proceeds by estimating either $p_G$, in the so-called \(f\)-modeling strategy, or $G$, in the so-called $g$-modeling strategy \citep{Efr(14),Efr(19)}.

-A prominent example of $f$-modeling is Robbins' method \citep{Rob(56)}, which estimates $p_{G}$ in \eqref{post_mean} with the empirical distribution of the $Y_{i}$'s \citep{Bro(13),Pol(21),Jan(23)}; see \citet[Section 3 and Section 4]{Efr(14)}.
-Although widely used in practice for its computational simplicity, $f$-modeling lacks robustness and numerical stability; in fact, it is easily derailed by “outliers” in the data, namely data points that appear only a few times, causing estimators to take exceptionally small or large values \citep{Efr(21),She(24)}.
+A prominent $f$-modeling strategy is Robbins' method \citep{Rob(56)}, which replaces $p_{G}$ in \eqref{post_mean} with the empirical distribution of the $Y_{i}$'s.
+Despite its conceptual appeal and computational simplicity, $f$-modeling can be numerically unstable and lacks robustness.
+In particular, it is sensitive to outlying observations, or more precisely to counts that occur rarely, which may yield exceptionally small or large estimates \citep{Bro(13),She(24)}.

-Examples of $g$-modeling include estimates of $G$ in \eqref{post_mean} based on maximum likelihood and minimum distance methods \citep{Jia(09),Jan(24)}; see \citet[Section 5]{Efr(14)}.
-A fully Bayesian approach is also possible by placing a hyperprior on $G$, a strategy known as Bayes empirical Bayes \citep{Dee(81),Efr(19)}.
-While $g$-modeling yields more accurate estimates than $f$-modeling, as well as better incorporating prior knowledge, it is computationally demanding, particularly in nonparametric and high-dimensional settings \citep{Jan(23)}.
+Examples of $g$-modeling include estimates of $G$ in \eqref{post_mean} based on maximum likelihood and minimum distance methods \citep{Jan(24)}.
+A fully Bayesian alternative places a suitable hyperprior on $G$, yielding what is termed Bayes empirical Bayes \citep{Dee(81),Efr(19)}.
+Compared with $f$-modeling, $g$-modeling typically produces more accurate estimates and allows prior information to be incorporated more naturally.
+Its main drawback is computational cost, especially in nonparametric and high-dimensional settings \citep{Jan(23),Teh(25)}.

-The Poisson compound decision problem offers a flexible framework for modeling count data, with successful applications in settings where static or batch processing has traditionally sufficed, such as microarrays \citep{Efr(03)}, insurance analytics \citep[Chapter 6]{Efr(21)}, deconvolution \citep{Efr(16)}, data confidentiality \citep{Zha(05)} and sports analytics \citep{Jan(24)}.
-However, the rise of streaming data in some of these fields, as well as in social media analytics, network traffic monitoring, bio-surveillance and healthcare, and e-commerce web analytics, calls for extending the Poisson compound decision problem to the online setting, where timely analysis is critical for responsive and informed decision-making.
-Although the existing empirical Bayes methods can, in principle, be adapted to streaming data, they often suffer from computational inefficiencies, particularly when involving optimization or posterior computations.
+The Poisson compound decision problem provides a flexible framework for modeling count data and has been successfully applied in settings where static or batch processing is appropriate, including microarrays \citep{Efr(03)}, insurance analytics \citep[Chapter 6]{Efr(21)}, deconvolution \citep{Efr(16)}, data confidentiality \citep{Zha(05)} and sports analytics \citep{Jan(24)}.
+The growing prevalence of streaming data in some of these areas, as well as in fields such as social media, biosurveillance, healthcare and e-commerce, motivates extension of this framework to an online setting, where timely inference is required.
+Although existing empirical Bayes methods could in principle be adapted to streaming data, they typically rely on batch optimization or posterior computation and are therefore ill suited to sequential implementation.
+To our knowledge, no sequential methodology for the Poisson compound decision problem currently offers either theoretical guarantees or convincing empirical support.